Kubernetes

 This guide assumes a working Kubernetes cluster.
 This may be a local installation (like minikube) or a cloud provider (like Amazon EKS or Google Kubernetes Engine).
 All stable Kubernetes versions are supported (currently >=1.25) but older versions will likely work as well.

-A complete working Arroyo cluster involves a number of components (as described in more detail in the architecture guide):
+A complete working Arroyo cluster involves a number of components (as described in more detail in the architecture guide), including a controller pod and a postgres database.

 We provide a Helm chart to configure all of these components.
 You may choose to use an existing Postgres database, or have the helm chart deploy cluster-specific instances.